GittyBittyLitty/OpenEPaper/Chroma-74.md

 This tag is not supported by OpenEPaper link yet, but ports are in progress.

+If you are interested in playing with the Chroma 74 in the mean time an updated version of Dmitry Grinberg's original Chroma74 code and AP firmware can be found [here](https://github.com/skiphansen/dmitrygr-einkTags).

 ## Specs
 * TI CC1110 - 26Mhz 8051 32kB Flash / 4kB RAM
 * 6.4 x 3.5 in ePaper display (BWR or BWY) 640x384px